neondatabase/website/content/docs/use-cases/ai-agents.md

 <DetailIconCards>

-<a href="/docs/use-cases/tbd" description="Find out if Neon for AI agents use case is for you" icon="gui">Learn about this use case</a>
+<a href="/docs/use-cases/about-ai-agents" description="Learn more about how you can leverage Neon for AI agent development" icon="gui">Learn more about this use case</a>

 <a href="/docs/use-cases/tbd" description="Get start with our" icon="chart-bar">tbd</a>